GNS3/gns3-server/docs/glossary.rst

 ----------

 The central server managing everything in GNS3.
-A GNS3 controller will manage multiple GNS3 hypervisor.
+A GNS3 controller will manage multiple GNS3 compute node.

-Hypervisor
+Compute
 ----------

 The process running on each server with GNS3.
-The GNS3 hypervisor is controlled by the GNS3 controller.
+The GNS3 compute node is controlled by the GNS3 controller.